11 Essential Tips For Flying With A Toddler

 Everything a parent needs to know to make that flight a whole lot less hellish.

 Flying with a toddler presents an entirely different set of challenges than flying with a baby.
 And it’s due mostly to mobility.
 Toddlers don’t like to sit still.
 They’re also more headstrong, prone to meltdowns, and have fleeting attention spans.
 But the stress of traveling with a toddler doesn’t have to end with your forsaking air travel until they’re teenagers.
 It just takes some proper planning, smart packing, and a little mental preparation.

 For the latest guidance on traveling with babies and young children during COVID, please visit the Centers for Disease Control and Prevention website.

 To help, Fatherly compiled top tips for flying with a toddler.
 Here’s what we recommend:

-1. Get to the Airport Early
+1. Get To The Airport Early

 When it comes to flying with kids, some argue against arriving at the airport too early because it means entertaining them for a longer stretch of time outside the comforts of home.
 The simple fact remains, though: airport stress is dictated by your departure time.
 And the less time you give yourself to go from the parking garage to the gate ⏤ especially with a toddler in tow ⏤ the more stress you will create.
 Traveling with a toddler, especially when they’re walking, takes significantly more time than traveling on your own.
 Arriving 90 minutes to two hours before your flight ensures no matter how long the check-in or TSA lines are, or how slowly they’re moving, you’ll never have to sweat missing your flight.
-Even better, it gives parents a chance to regroup ⏤ order lunch, feed the kid, buy a book they won’t be able to read ⏤ when they get inside the terminal.
+Even better, it gives you a chance to regroup ⏤ order lunch, feed the kid, buy a book you won’t be able to read ⏤ when you get inside the terminal.